 Former U.S. Attorney General (AG) Eric Holder wasted little time in ordering the guidelines change into effect.
 In a memo to U.S. prosecutors around the country, Holder called for the immediate implementation of the two-level sentencing reduction for drug offenders, even prior to its effective date in November 2015.

-Holder was riding a public wave of pro-reform sentiment that indicated 63% of Americans agree it is time to move away from mandatory minimum sentencing, and 67% say the state and federal governments should focus on treatment rather ...
+Holder was riding a public wave of pro-reform sentiment that indicated 63% of Americans agree it is time to move away from mandatory minimum sentencing, and 67% say the state and federal governments should focus on treatment ...

 Australia: An anal-retentive prisoner in the supermax unit at the Goulburn Jail claimed for 12 days that a metal object detected inside his body was a fragment of a surgical instrument, but his claims were proven false when his bowels finally moved on February 24, 2016 and produced a cell phone.
 Constantine “Kon” Georgiou, serving time for a triple murder, had a history of circumventing prison rules and at one point had maintained an active Facebook page using a contraband phone.
 He was placed in an isolation cell immediately after his productive bowel movement.

 California: Nooshafarin Ravaghi, an English teacher at the Central Men’s Jail in Santa Ana, was arrested for her suspected role in helping three prisoners cut through steel bars, crawl through a plumbing tunnel and lower themselves down four stories using bed sheets to escape on January 22, 2016.
 Hossein Nayeri, 37, Jonathan Tieu, 20, and Bac Duong, 43, then kidnapped a taxi driver and fled to San Jose, according to Orange County Sheriff’s Department Captain Jeff Hallock.
 After a week on the run, Duong freed the taxi driver and turned himself in.
 Nayeri and Tieu were captured on January 30, 2016.
-All three face ...
+All three face felony escape ...